IanMelvin/-Defunct-PortfolioWebsite/index.md

 ---

 ## Ian Melvin
 I'm Ian Melvin, I make games and other miscellaneous programming projects.
-I have worked in Unity, Android Studios, and Shadertoy amongst other programms.
-Much of my experience programming is with C++ and C#, but I am familar with many languages such as Java Script, OpenGL, and Kotlin.
-My big passion is UI programming
+I have worked in Unity, Android Studios, and Shadertoy amongst other programs.
+Much of my experience programming is with C++ and C#, but I am familar with many other languages such as Java Script, OpenGL, and Kotlin.
+My biggest passion with programming is UI programming for video games.

 ## Projects